2KAbhishek/markit.nvim/README.md

 `MarkVirtTextHL` The highlight group for bookmark virtual text annotations.

+## Commands

 marks.nvim also defines the following commands:

 `:MarksToggleSigns[ buffer]` Toggle signs globally.
 Also accepts an optional buffer number to toggle signs for that buffer only.

 `:MarksListBuf` Fill the location list with all marks in the current buffer.